gcpearse/to-do-list-typescript/README.md

 Sortmin is a simple task manager app built with React, Vite, and TypeScript.

-This standalone mini app is a work in progress.
+This standalone mini app that may be updated in the future.

 ## Credit

 This project was built by following Piyush Agarwal's YouTube [tutorial](https://www.youtube.com/watch?v=FJDVKeh7RJI) for freeCodeCamp.org.
 The source code for his original Taskify app can be found [here](https://github.com/piyush-eon/react-typescript-taskify).

-My app deviates somewhat from Piyush's version, but maintains the same functionality.
+The majority of the functionality in Sortmin is shared with Piyush's Taskify app, but there are some additional features and alternative styling has been applied to most elements.